Deltares/ra2ce/docs/analysis_module/analysis_module.rst

     origin_count = values #necessary if traffic on each edge should be recorded in optimal_route_origin_destination origin_out_fraction = 1
-    category = category #column name in destinations specifying the different destination categories (e.g. hospital, school, etc.) region = region.shp #a shapefile outlining the reigon's geometry, necessary for distributional / equity analysis region_var = DESA #the region's name recorded in a column of the region shapefile
+    category = category #column name in destinations specifying the different destination categories (e.g. hospital, school, etc.) region = region.shp #a shapefile outlining the region's geometry, necessary for distributional / equity analysis region_var = DESA #the region's name recorded in a column of the region shapefile

     [hazard]